 Queenstown airport (ZQN) is an international airport and so many of you will be able to fly straight there!
 If not, it’s easy enough to fly to Auckland and then get a domestic flight over to Queenstown.

+If you’re backpacking in Queenstown then you’re probably looking for some money saving tips!
 The cheapest way to get from Queenstown airport into the centre of Queenstown (unless you hitch hike) is to use the Orbus which is a public bus.
 Taking the bus costs $10NZD one way, with departures every 15 min from right outside the airport.
 You can purchase your bus ticket in the airport terminal or when you board the bus, whichever you’d prefer.
 It takes 20 minutes (7km) and can drop you at various destinations within Queenstown.
 See more information here.

 Of course there are shuttles and taxis too if you have a more luxurious backpacker budget.